cschladetsch/CppEvents/Readme.md

 provides a detailed description of the library and architecture.

 ## Building the Header
 The file `EventTest/Source/CreateHeader.cpp` can be used to create `EventPP.h`, which is a single header that includes the entire library and had no external depandencies other than boost.
-This in available in the latest [Release](https://github.com/cschladetsch/CppEvents/releases/tag/v2.6).
+This single header us available in the latest [Release](https://github.com/cschladetsch/CppEvents/releases/tag/v2.6).

 ## Usage
 Simply `#include "EventP.hpp"`.
+You can build or get from latest [Release](https://github.com/cschladetsch/CppEvents/releases/tag/v2.6).

 There are no external dependencies.
 See [usage](EventTest/EventTest.cpp) from the unit tests.